hasadna/knesset-data/docs/dataservice/README.md

 ## See also

 * All the knesset APIs are available [here](http://main.knesset.gov.il/Activity/Info/Pages/Databases.aspx)
-* See [constants.py](/python/knesset_data/dataservice/constants.py) for the definitive list of the available service endpoints
+* See [constants.py](https://github.com/hasadna/knesset-data-python/blob/master/knesset_data/dataservice/constants.py) for the definitive list of the service endpoints we use in the knesset data python implementation